As a first-time CTO at a growing tech-startup, Joel’s coaching has been

 leadership positions, including Directors and VPs of Engineering.

-You need a coach if you want to improve your performance.
-If you want to serve
+You are likely to benefit from a coach if you want to improve your performance.

-your teams better.
-If you want to accelerate your development.
-Or, if you feel
+want to accelerate your development.
+If you feel stuck.

 My coaching programmes are flexible and we will build a programme